Near-Real-Time InSAR Phase Estimation for Large-Scale Surface Displacement Monitoring: Results

 \section{Results}

 Our processing chain was used to produce over 170,000 displacement frames across North America$^1$.
 Figure \ref{fig:results-conus-7year-velocity} shows the average line-of-sight velocity for the ascending Sentinel-1 geometry for the region covering the continental U.S. and Central America.
 To create this velocity mosaic, a planar ramp was removed from each frame, and a constant offset per-frame was estimated using the median difference in the along-track overlaps.
 Note that no ionospheric or tropospheric corrections were applied to the data, and the velocities have not been calibrated to GPS \cite{Govorcin2024VariableVerticalLand}.
+We also note that ramp removal and frame offset estimation was performed only for visualization purposes; the OPERA DISP-S1 data products distributed to users retain the original unwrapped phases without ramp removal, preserving all long-wavelength signals including tectonic deformation and fault creep.
 The velocity mosaic captures a huge range of geophysical processes, including meter-scale subsidence in the Central Valley of California \cite{Govorcin2024VariableVerticalLand} and Mexico City \cite{Osmanoglu2011MexicoCitySubsidence}, from subsidence from agricultural groundwater withdrawal through the southwest U.S. and Mexico \cite{Cigna2021PresentdayLandSubsidence}, the 2019 Ridgecrest Earthquake \cite{Xu2020CoseismicDisplacementsSurface}, landslides in Los Angeles \cite{Handwerger2025MultisensorRemoteSensing, Li2024ExploringBehaviorsInitiated}, and the ongoing deformation in West Texas due to oil and gas production \cite{Hennings2023DevelopmentComplexPatterns,Staniewicz2020InSARRevealsComplex}.
 The descending LOS velocities over the same time period are shown in Supplement Figure \ref{fig:supplement-descending-conus-7year-velocity}, and quality metric summaries are shown in Supplement Figure \ref{fig:supplement-ascending-conus-quality}.

 Below we examine two challenging case studies that demonstrate the method's performance: the Big Island of Hawaii, which includes 2018 Kilauea and 2022 Mauna Loa eruptions, and the Three Sisters volcanic complex in Oregon, which contains a subtle uplift signal hidden by strong vegetation and seasonal snow cover pose a serious challenge for C-band radar analysis.